MiracleDevs/Paradigm.CodeGen/README.md

 - .NET CORE Assemblies
 - JSON object model

-Working with .NET is ideal, because Codegen can open and extract its intermediate model from assemblies.
+Working with .NET is ideal, because Codegen can open and extract types (codegen intermediate model) directly from the assemblies.
 But if you are using another language (Java, Object-c, typescript, javascript, etc) you can still take adventage of the tool by providing a json file with object definitions.

 If you want to populate the json file yourself, and you are developing in .NET, you can download the